All 5 passengers aboard Titan sub are dead after a 'catastrophic implosion'

 When would the sub's oxygen supply have run out?

+The Coast Guard said it was first notified of the missing vessel at 5:40 p.m.
+ET Sunday, nearly three hours after the Titan was expected to resurface.

-At the beginning of the search on Sunday, officials estimated the submersible, if still fully functional, contained about 96 hours of reserve oxygen.
+At the beginning of the search, officials estimated the submersible, if still fully functional, contained about 96 hours of reserve oxygen.
 At a 1 p.m.
 ET press conference on Wednesday, the Coast Guard estimated that supply was down to about 20 hours.

-That means the the oxygen on board the Titan may have run out early Thursday morning.
+That means the oxygen on board the Titan would have run out early Thursday morning, when crews were continuing search-and-rescue efforts on the assumption that the people on board were still alive.

-But Coast Guard Capt.
-Jamie Frederick said that's only "one factor" in what was still "a search-and-rescue operation, 100%."

-"We need to have hope," he said in the Wednesday media briefing.
-He added that he wasn't ready to speculate about when the search efforts might end.

 Rear Adm.
 John Mauger of the U.S. Coast Guard speaks to TODAY about the latest efforts to rescue the five people on board the missing submersible Titan as it runs low on oxygen.— TODAY (@TODAYshow) June 22, 2023